caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 Each creates an `skbio.DNA` object, and then passes that to my helper function, `_create_seq_artifact`.

 `_create_seq_artifact` takes an `skbio.DNA` sequence object as input.
+(The type hint in the function definition isn't required, but I like to include it to remind myself how this function works when I come back to it in the future.)
 Internally, it creates a temporary file, writes the sequence to that file, and then creates `SingleRecordDNAFASTAFormat` object from that file.
 In the final step, we use `qiime2.Artifact.import_data`, which allows us to import data in a similar way as if we were calling `qiime tools import` through q2cli: we provide the input file and the artifact class that we want to import into, and we get QIIME 2 artifact back.
 That artifact is returned by the helper function, and in turn is returned by the factory function that called it.